ahmedsaheed/esolang/docs/readme.md

 # Esolang

-Esolang is a beginner friendly dynamically typed scripting language quick prototyping and learning functional programming.
+Esolang is a beginner friendly dynamically typed scripting language for quick prototyping and learning functional programming.

 ## Installation